This post lists where you can get incredible views of New York City.

 DUMBO is a historic and somewhat trendy neighborhood just across the river from Lower Manhattan and just to the north of Brooklyn Heights.

 There are several waterfront parks all close to each other, so there is no shortage of space to throw down a blanket and have a picnic with spectacular views.

-Read more about what to do in DUMBO and if you are wondering how the neigborhood got its name (no, its not named after Disney's loveable elepahnt), read our post on What does the acronym DUMBO stand for?"
+Read more about what to do in DUMBO and if you are wondering how the neighborhood.

 5. Brooklyn Bridge Park

-There is even a carousel in the park.
+There is even a beautiful early 20th-century carousel in the park.

 6. Fulton Ferry Landing